ORNL/ReSolve/docs/sphinx/coding_guidelines/index.rst

 Use ``//`` for comments in the code.
 Do not use ``/* */``.

-Put Doxygen comments in the file where the function is implemented (which may be different from where it's declared).
+Put Doxygen comments for functions in their source file.
+Put Doxygen comments for classes in their header file.

 Use this format for comments:
 .. code:: cpp